-The Samsung Galaxy S5 is one of 2014's best flagships.
+The Samsung Galaxy S5 was one of 2014's best flagships, and it's still one of the most popular Galaxy generation devices.
 Its great CPU and a stellar camera make up for its comparatively unattractive design.
-Now that the Galaxy S5 is more than a year old, it's time we showed you some ways to improve your handset.
+Now that the Galaxy S5 is more than a couple of years old, it's time we showed you some ways to improve your handset.
 Read on for our best Samsung Galaxy S5 tips and tricks.

 Cinema is the best viewing mode for watching videos, playing games and even shopping online.
 It's easily located in Settings > Display.
 Cinema mode provides the best color replication and makes your viewing experience more enjoyable.
 Try checking out the tips and tricks video below in cinema mode for a start.

 Small-handed folk might find using the 142 x 72.5 mm Galaxy S5 one-handed difficult.
 Luckily, Samsung has a feature that's designed to help.
 It's called one-handed operation mode.
 It reduces the size of the screen you're using, so you can reach everything within it with just your thumb.

 To enable this feature, go to Settings > Sound and display > One-handed operation.
 Once it's enabled, you can trigger it by swiping your thumb in and out of the sides of the screen.
 It includes quick access to certain apps on the bottom and side of the minimized window; you can also adjust their size by pulling on the outer corner of the screen.

 It's not unusual for phone users to worry about their privacy, so Samsung built a privacy feature for the Galaxy S5.
 Private mode allows you to hide documents, videos, pictures, etc, so that they are only accessible by entering a PIN code.

 First, enable the feature in Settings > Personalization, then create a PIN.
 You’ll see that the mode has been activated in the notifications bar.
 Now, go to your gallery app, for example, and long press on the pictures you want to keep private.